lhwdev/note/docs/compose/how-it-works.md

 These are what I found.

 !!! note
+    You are expected to understand how Compose works(some mental model, etc.)
+    This document only covers Compose itself, not Compose UI or related.
     Compose is in beta stage; these contents may be obsolete.
     Disclaimer: you may expect poor English & explaination

+## Terms
+- **Composer** is what manages the state of tree.
+Every Composable function receives this as a parameter.
+- **Composition** is an act building up a tree.
+- **Recomposition** is an act rebuilding a tree.
+You can access the corresponding part of the previous tree if exists.

 ## How it diffs the tree
 Composable functions are what is called every time it recomposes.